Taylor Hall: Boston Bruins (2021–2023)

 With the Sabres out of playoff contention and on the eve of the trade deadline, Hall, with his salary retained by 50%, was traded by the Sabres along with Curtis Lazar to the Boston Bruins in exchange for Anders Bjork and a 2021 second-round pick on April 11, 2021.
 Hall scored his first goal with the Bruins on April 15, 2021.
-Hall chose to wear number 71 with the Bruins as his usual number 4 had been retired by the team in honor of Bobby Orr.
+Hall chose to wear number 71 with the Bruins as his usual number 4 had been retired by the team in honour of Bobby Orr.
 Hall's presence as the new left-wing forward on David Krejčí's line provided an immediate boost to the Bruins' offense as the season wound down, with a total of 8 goals and 6 assists over the concluding 16 games of the 2020–21 season that he played in for the Bruins.
 On May 17, 2021, Hall recorded the tying goal against the Capitals to send the Bruins to overtime in Game 2 of the first round of the Stanley Cup Playoffs.

 On July 23, 2021, Hall opted to forgo free agency by agreeing to a four-year, $24 million contract extension with the Bruins.

-Hall had a successful first full year with the Bruins, scoring 20 goals and 41 assists, totaling 61 points, his highest since his MVP season with New Jersey.
-He also played in 81 total games, once again the most since his MVP season, and his most since his final season in Edmonton.
+Hall had a successful first full year with the Bruins, scoring 20 goals and 41 assists, totalling 61 points, his highest since his MVP season with New Jersey.
+He also played in 81 total games, once again the most since his MVP season and his most since his final season in Edmonton.
 Once again, Hall provided a boost for his linemates, this time Erik Haula and David Pastrňák.
 The Bruins made the playoffs in the first wild card spot, playing the Carolina Hurricanes, whom they fell to in seven games.
-In the series, Hall scored two goals and two assists, totaling four points.
+In the series, Hall scored two goals and two assists, totalling four points.

 In the 2022–23 season, Hall was relegated to a third-line role with the Bruins, which he accepted without complaint.
-Hall suffered a lower body injury against the Vancouver Canucks on February 25, 2023, and was placed on LTIR just a few days later.
+Hall suffered a lower body injury against the Vancouver Canucks on February 25, 2023 and was placed on LTIR just a few days later.
 Hall was later reactivated and returned to action for the Bruins after 20 games.
 Hall scored 16 goals and 20 assists for 36 points in 61 total games, as the Bruins had a historic season, breaking the NHL record for most wins and points in a regular season.
 However, the season would end in disappointment when Hall and the Bruins fell to the Florida Panthers in seven games in the first round of the Stanley Cup Playoffs.
 Despite the disappointment, Hall was seen as one of the Bruins top playoff performers, scoring 5 goals and 3 assists for 8 points in the seven game series, which was second on the Bruins.